Australia is a mature antitrust litigation jurisdiction.

 There is no certification requirement and no other process by which a class action need be approved by the court before it can proceed.
-In relation to the size of the class, there is no imposed limit to the number of group members, rather, the group definition determines the scope of the class.
+There is no imposed limit to the number of group members; the group definition determines the scope of the class.
 Provided an individual meets the group member definition and does not opt out, they will be a member of the class.

 A class action cannot be settled without the approval of the court.
 Once an in-principle settlement is reached, group members are notified of the proposed settlement through a court-ordered notification process.

 As part of the approval process, the court must assess whether the proposed settlement is a fair and reasonable outcome of the proceeding for the group members as a whole.
 The court is empowered to reject a proposed settlement if it is not satisfied that the proposed settlement meets that requirement.
 Evidence (including confidential exhibits) is put before the court as part of the approval process.
 Group members are entitled to object to the proposed settlement.
 However, if the court ultimately approves the settlement, all group members will be bound by it.